 Best Feature - Audience Selection

-Please be sure to read the Rules & Terms completely before submitting to the ACME Halloween Film Festival.
+Please be sure to read the Rules & Terms completely before submitting to the Lambertville Halloween Film Festival.

 1.)
 ACME Screening Room defines 'short film' as any film with a runtime of 44 minutes or less.

 2.)
 ACME Screening Room defines 'feature film' as any film with a runtime of 45 minutes or more.